klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.utils.md

 ```javascript
 caver.utils.isValidRole(role)
 ```
-Returns `true` if role is valid, otherwise it returns `false`.
+Returns `true` if a role is valid, otherwise it returns `false`.
 You can check roles supported by caver-js through `caver.wallet.keyring.role`.

 **Parameters**